 The Story of Joseph in the Bible (Genesis 37–50)

 The story of Joseph, one of the most compelling narratives in the Bible, is found in Genesis 37–50.
 It highlights themes of faith, perseverance, forgiveness, and divine providence.
 Joseph’s journey from a beloved son to a powerful ruler in Egypt illustrates how God works through trials to fulfill His plans.
+His life also carries deep prophetic symbolism that points forward to the mission of Jesus Christ.
+You can explore this deeper connection in this Bible study about how Joseph foreshadows the life of Jesus Christ.

 1. Joseph’s Early Life and Betrayal (Genesis 37)

 One day, when Joseph visited his brothers in the fields, they seized him, threw him into a pit, and planned to kill him.
 However, Judah convinced them to sell Joseph to Ishmaelite traders, who took him to Egypt.
 They then deceived their father by dipping Joseph’s coat in goat’s blood, making Jacob believe that Joseph had been killed by a wild animal.
+The garment itself carries deep symbolism in the story.
+You can also read a Bible explanation of the meaning of Joseph’s coat of many colors.

 2. Joseph in Egypt: Trials and God’s Favor (Genesis 39–41)